 Established in 1979, the CCAC Educational Foundation grew out of the understanding that the Community College of Allegheny County would need additional resources in order to provide comprehensive training programs, to ensure continued accessibility and to maintain its reputation of academic excellence in higher education.
 Each year, the Foundation awards thousands of dollars in scholarships.
 The scholarships and endowments express the community’s commitment to helping students achieve their educational goals.

-or search for specific scholarships before logging in or registering.
+scholarships or search for specific scholarships before signing-in

-This scholarship provides $7,000/student in scholarship funding to allow recent graduates from Penn Hills, Plum, Gateway, Woodland Hills, Highlands, Riverview, Wilkinsburg, McKeesport, or East Allegheny High Schools and Imani or Cheswick Christian Academies to pursue a two-year Associate of Science or Associate of Applied Science and then enter the workforce in their chosen field.
-Applications are currently not being accepted at this time.
+This scholarship provides up to $10,000/student over 5 semesters in scholarship funding to allow recent graduates from Penn Hills, Plum, Gateway, Woodland Hills, Highlands, Riverview, Wilkinsburg, McKeesport, or East Allegheny High Schools and Imani or Cheswick Christian Academies to pursue a two-year Associate of Science or Associate of Applied Science and then enter the workforce in their chosen field.
+Applications are currently being accepted at this time and are due by 4:30 p.m. on Wednesday, May 31, 2017.

 Scholarship Tracking and Review System (STARS)